-- IFFIm's ground-breaking US\$ 500 million sukuk, or Islamic financial certificate transaction, won six industry awards in 2015: - Islamic Finance News (a leading Islamic finance news provider): Winner, Social Impact Deal of the Year 2014; - Euromoney: Innovation in Islamic Finance; - EMEA Finance: Best Supranational Sukuk for 2014; - The Asset: Triple A Islamic Finance Award for Best Sukuk for Social Good; - Financial Times / IFC: Achievement in Transformational Finance Award; and - Global Finance: Islamic Finance Deal of the Year. - News analytics provider mtn-i cited IFFIm as "SRI Innovation of the Decade" in 2013. - The G8 and the World Health Organization recognised IFFIm in 2012 as an innovative financial solution for catalysing development. - EuroWeek magazine named IFFIm's inaugural uridashi bond one of the market's 25 most influential transactions in 2012.
+- The UK's Foreign, Commonwealth and Development Office awarded IFFIm an A+ rating for effectiveness, efficiency and economy in 2022. - News analytics provider mtn-i recognised IFFIm for its SRI innovation: - Named IFFIm's 2019 Vaccine Bond issuance "Deal of the Year" in 2019; - Awarded IFFIm "SRI Innovation of the Decade" in 2013. - IFFIm's ground-breaking US\$ 500 million sukuk, or Islamic financial certificate transaction, won six industry awards in 2015: - Islamic Finance News (a leading Islamic finance news provider): Winner, Social Impact Deal of the Year 2014; - Euromoney: Innovation in Islamic Finance; - EMEA Finance: Best Supranational Sukuk for 2014; - The Asset: Triple A Islamic Finance Award for Best Sukuk for Social Good; - Financial Times / IFC: Achievement in Transformational Finance Award; and - Global Finance: Islamic Finance Deal of the Year. - The G8 and the World Health Organization recognised IFFIm in 2012 as an innovative financial solution for catalysing development. - EuroWeek magazine named IFFIm's inaugural uridashi bond one of the market's 25 most influential transactions in 2012.